Whether last was a good year or not for your church, this next year can be even better.

 Some of you may not be sure how to share the gospel with others.
 Well, there are many types of evangelistic methods.
 To help you, though, I offer two simple guides:

-Whatever approach you choose, make 2018 the year you begin seeking opportunities to share the gospel with others.
+Whatever approach you choose, make this the year you begin seeking opportunities to share the gospel with others.

-If you liked what you read here, be sure to like, share, and comment!
+If you liked what you read here, be sure to like and share!